 - Log into your router and configure the ports to map the necessary IP address.

-- Port forwarding is especially important when the FTP server and client are connected via a NAT router.
-This configuration requires port forwarding (on the router) and FTP in passive mode (on client and server).
+- Note that Port forwarding is essential when the FTP server and client are connected via a NAT router.
+This configuration requires port forwarding on the router and FTP passive mode on the client and server.

 The VPN client creates a tunnel and routes encrypted traffic towards the VPN server.
 The VPN server decrypts and forwards it back to the source.
 This encryption/decryption process adds overhead, which may hurt your FTP speed.
 A proxy, on the other hand, does not encrypt traffic and can be faster than a VPN.
 But still, a proxy also adds another stop for your traffic.
 To learn more about proxies, check out our types of proxies blog post.

 - If you are looking for security, then having a secure connection might outweigh the small loss of speed.
-In some particular cases, modern VPNs can play an important role in helping speed up transfer rates.
+In some particular cases (where bandwidth is limited), modern VPNs can play an important role in helping speed up transfer rates.

 The following list highlights five popular FTP clients that are light, fast, and powerful.
 These tools are optimized right out of the box to maximize FTP speed.

-- FileZilla, the most popular and open-source FTP client/server among administrators.
-Filezilla is free, light, and updates regularly.
+- FileZilla is the most popular and open-source FTP client/server among administrators.
+Filezilla is free, light, and updated regularly.
 If you are looking for speed optimization, it comes with features such as “Concurrent Downloads.”
 Filezilla supports FTPS and SFTP.
 If you are looking for a fast client with worldwide support, FileZilla is the right one.

 - FlashFXP.
 If you are looking for security and speed, FlashFXP is the right client.
 It supports FTP, FTPS, and SFTP.
 However, this client is only supported by Windows.